The Micro-Placements Programme

 Attending the Workshops is mandatory and, unfortunately, we are unable to progress students who failed to attend.

 Yes, we encourage students to book mock interviews with the Careers Service Careers Advisors.
 You can book an appointment online here.

-Students will be notified of the outcome of their application in the first week of January 2019.
-If you are successful, we will invite you to one of our Assessment Centres which will take place in the week commencing with 7th and 11th January 2019.
+You will be notified of the outcome of your application in w/c 11th November 2019.
+If you are successful, we will invite you to one of our Assessment Centres.

 if you couldn't find answers to your questions above, please feel free to email us at firstname.lastname@example.org